If the fore hatch is likely to be walked on it will need to be strong and the top non-slip.

 There are also numerous types of stays for holding the hatch open, but some of these will extend below the lining when the hatch is closed, consider if these are likely to be a hazard.

-The hatch flange should have an overhang with a drip groove on the under side.
+The hatch flange should have an overhang with a drip groove on the underside

-sponge seals are fine and they are cheap and easy to replace.
+The hatch design shown below has Weather strip, the sticky backed sponge seals are fine and they are cheap and easy to replace.

 I have shown the scuppers as being on the side however this will depend on the slope of your deck.